Journal of Interpretation Research

-All research manuscripts will be reviewed by an Associate Editor and blind review by at least two other reviewers.
-Based on the nature of the manuscript, special efforts will be made to identify well-qualified Associate Editors and reviewers to evaluate the manuscripts.
-From the recommendations of the Associate Editor, the Editor will make the final decision of the manuscript’s disposition and communicate this information to the author.
+All research manuscripts are first reviewed by the editors-in-chief for an initial assessment of their suitability for potential publication in the Journal.
+Following the initial review, suitable manuscripts are then reviewed anonymously by an associate editor and by at least two other reviewers.
+Based on the nature of the manuscript, special efforts are made to identify well-qualified associate editors and reviewers to evaluate the manuscripts.
+From the recommendations of the associate editor, the editors make the final decision of the manuscript’s disposition and communicate this information to the author.

 Manuscripts will be accepted with the understanding that their content is unpublished and not being submitted elsewhere for publication.

-- All parts of the manuscript, including title page, abstract, tables, and legends, should be typed in 12-point font, and double-spaced on one side of 8-1/2” x 11” or A4 white paper.
+- All parts of the manuscript, including title page, abstract, tables, and legends, should be formatted in 12-point font in Microsoft Word with one-inch margins and 8.5” x 11” pages.

 - Manuscript pages should be numbered consecutively in the top right corner.

-Must be as brief as possible (6 to 12 words).
+Must be as brief as possible (six to 12 words).
 Authors should also supply a shortened version of the title, suitable for the running head, not exceeding 50 character spaces.

-On the title page include full names of authors, academic and/or other professional affiliations, and the complete mailing address of the author to who proofs and correspondence should be sent.
-An e-mail address and phone and fax numbers should also be included.
+On the title page include full names of authors, academic, and/or other professional affiliations, and the complete mailing address of the author to whom proofs and correspondence should be sent.
+An email address and phone number should also be included.
 As all manuscripts will be reviewed anonymously, the name(s) of the author(s) should only appear on the title page.

 Each paper should be summarized in an abstract of no more than 150 words.
 The abstract will preface the paper and should be a comprehensive summary of the paper’s content, including the purpose or problem, methods, findings, and implications or applications.
 It should enable the reader to determine exactly what the paper is about and make an informed decision about whether to read the entire paper.
 Abbreviations and references to the text should be avoided.
-All abstracts shall be listed on the Journal of Interpretation Research and National Association for Interpretation Internet web pages.
+All abstracts shall be listed on the Journal of Interpretation Research website (www.interpnet.com/JIR).

-Authors must supply five (5) to ten (10) key words or phrases that identify the most important subjects covered by the paper.
+Authors must supply five to 10 key words or phrases that identify the most important subjects covered by the paper.

 Include only references to books, articles, and bulletins actually cited in the text.
-All references must follow the Publication Manual of the American Psychological Association (APA) version 6.2, 5th edition.
+All references must follow the Publication Manual of the American Psychological Association (APA), version 6.2.
 References in the text should cite the author’s last name, year of publication, and page (if appropriate).
 All references used in the text should appear at the end of the typed script in alphabetical order using APA version 6.2 style.

 All figures must be discussed in the text and numbered in order of mention.
-Each figure must be submitted in camera-ready form.
-Photocopies are not acceptable.
-Digital Art of appropriate quality and resolution is acceptable.
-Figures must be submitted either as black-and-white glossy photographs or as Photostats (bromides).
+Each figure must be submitted as a print-ready digital file.
 Label each figure with article title, author’s name, and figure number by attaching a separate sheet of white paper to the back of each figure.
-Do not write on the camera-ready art.
 Each figure should be provided with a brief, descriptive legend.
 All legends should be typed on a separate page at the end of the manuscript.